UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-rtas/usage.md

-# Rational Test Automation Server - Usage
+# IBM DevOps Test Hub - Usage

-To use the Rational Test Automation Server plug-in, the plug-in must be loaded and an instance created before you can configure the plug-in integration.
+To use the IBM DevOps Test Hub plug-in, the plug-in must be loaded and an instance created before you can configure the plug-in integration.
 You define configuration properties in the user interface or in a JSON file.To invoke the plug-in, you must send an HTTP Post to request the plug-in endpoint.

 ## Integration type

-The Rational Test Automation Server plug-in supports endpoint integration which are listed in the following table.
+The IBM DevOps Test Hub plug-in supports endpoint integration which are listed in the following table.

 | Name | Path | Method |
 | --- | --- | --- |